WorldHealthOrganization/GoDataSource-Installers/README.md

         nvm use 16.18.1
         npm run build

-    In case the api build fails, run the script with node:

-    `"build": "node ./node_modules/gulp/bin/gulp.js build"`

 	This will create the `build` folder for Go.Data API (`go-data/api/build`) and the `dist` folder for Go.Data frontend (`go-data/frontend/dist`).

 - Move the `dist` folder in the `build/client` folder: